Chomenor/ioef-cmod/new-filesystem-readme.md

 - Little to no testing has been done on less common platforms and build environments, or on big endian systems.
 Fortunately most of the issues that could come up should be limited to a few places like fsc_os.c.

 - Only the makefile and msvc12 project files are updated to use the new filesystem.
-Some of the other project files like the older visual studio and xcode projects and the mac build scripts aren't updated yet.
+Some of the other project files and build scripts aren't updated yet.
 I figure somebody with more experience with those components would be better suited to make the changes.

 - The code conventions used for the filesystem are a bit different from the main ioq3 codebase in terms of stuff like function capitilization and brace placement.